-After viewing a link, close the browser window to return to this page.
+After viewing a link, close the browser window to return

 Some links are repeated for use with more than one lesson.